Lab - Secure Storage

 Create a 100MB file located at /opt/secure-file:

-dd if=/dev/zero of=/opt/secure-file bs=1M count=100
+$ sudo dd if=/dev/zero of=/opt/secure-file bs=1M count=100

-sudo cryptsetup luksFormat /opt/secure-file
+$ sudo cryptsetup luksFormat /opt/secure-file

-sudo cryptsetup luksOpen /opt/secure-file secret-data
+$ sudo cryptsetup luksOpen /opt/secure-file secret-data

-After this step, the node /dev/mapper/secret-data can be handled as a block device, and all accesses are directed to the /opt/secure-file.
-As with all block devices, a file system much be created, and then mounted.
+As with all block devices, a file system must be created, and then mounted.
 In this case, you should also create a directory named /opt/secure-file-mount:

 You can unmount the file system by issuing:

-umount /opt/secure-file-mount
+$ sudo umount /opt/secure-file-mount

-sudo cryptsetup luksClose secret-data
+$ sudo cryptsetup luksClose secret-data

-After this step, the file is free from any binding and can be transported to another system, keeping all information secure.
+After this step, the file ‘/opt/secure-file’ is free from any binding and can be transported to another system, keeping all information secure.

 Full Disk Encryption

 The previous methods allowed to store private data in common folders.
 In the first case it is even possible to share the same storage between several non-colliding users.
 The next level of privacy is the use of full disk encryption so that all contents are kept private.
-While this method provides superior security, it is the less flexible as encryption will be made at the level of an entire block storage device, or an entire partition.
+While this method provides superior security, it is the less flexible3 as encryption will be made at the level of an entire block storage device, or an entire partition.
 Access to data will be restricted until the proper key is provided, and all contents in the hard disk will be encrypted.

 • The first step is to add a second disk to the Virtual Machine.
 This second disk will be ciphered.
+Initially, it should appear as /dev/sdb.
+If you cannot see it, reboot your system.

-• Use gparted and create one partition.
+• Use ‘gparted’ and create one partition in the new disk4.

-• Format the partition to the LUKS format so that it can be used as a encrypted partition.
-In this case /dev/sdb1 will be used, but your device may be a different one: cryptsetup -v --cipher aes-xts-plain --key-size 256 --hash sha1 --iter-time 1000 --use-urandom --verify-passphrase luksFormat /dev/sdb1
+• Format the partition to the LUKS format so that it can be used as a encrypted partition5:

 • Create a directory named /mnt/data.